 The SMB Area of Focus is a 19-credit program.
-It is required to be completed with the Cohort's incoming academic year.
+It is required to be completed during the student's incoming academic year.
 The SMB Area of Focus serves as the cornerstone of the 36-credit Master of Arts degree program, which students usually finish during one or two years.